 I am not one who spends a lot of time in museums, unless they are sports museums.
 I generally don't spend a lot of time trying to ascertain the deeper meaning of art.
 Pablo Picasso is regarded as one of the greatest and most influential artists of the 20th century; he co-founded the avant-garde art movement known as cubism.
-Not everyone has an appreciation for his works, as it often isn't what some people consider art.
+Not everyone has an appreciation for his work, as it often isn't what some people consider art.

 Like Picasso, it takes more than just a glance at the box score to see that when Artis was on the floor, Pitt was able to run some pretty creative offensive sets.